subhdotsol/Cerberus-Protocol/README.md

-# MerkleGate
+# Cerberus Protocol

-**MerkleGate** is a reusable, proof-based distribution and access-control primitive for Solana.
+**Cerberus Protocol** is a reusable, proof-based distribution and access-control primitive for Solana.

 It allows an organizer to commit to a fixed set of eligible wallets off-chain, publish a single Merkle root on-chain, and let users **prove their eligibility and claim exactly once** — without storing the full whitelist on-chain.

-MerkleGate is not just an airdrop contract.
+Cerberus Protocol is not just an airdrop contract.
 It can be used for:
 - Token airdrops
 - Whitelists
 - NFT mint access